darnado/caledros-basic-blocks/README.txt

 Contributors: @darnado
 Tags: gutenberg, block editor, custom blocks
 Tested up to: 6.8
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 Requires PHP: 8.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Caledros Basic Blocks adds 18 new lightweight blocks to the Gutenberg editor.
+Introduces 18 lightweight blocks for the Gutenberg editor.
+Also includes an optional preloader for CSS stylesheets to enhance performance.

 == Description ==

 Supercharge your WordPress site with Caledros Basic Blocks – a collection of 18 lightweight, performance-optimized Gutenberg blocks designed to extend the capabilities of the WordPress block editor without slowing down your site.

 Unlike many block libraries that add unnecessary bloat, Caledros Basic Blocks focuses on efficiency and speed.
 Each block is crafted to deliver essential functionality while keeping your site lean.

 The plugin includes a built-in CSS stylesheet preloader, ensuring faster page load times by optimizing the delivery of block styles.
 This feature can be easily disabled if preferred, giving you full control over performance tuning.

-= Features: =
+## Features

 * Adds 18 new custom Gutenberg blocks
 * Flex and grid containers blocks included